Legend of the Female General

 Our FL went from hero to zero in a few scenes.
 Her whole backstory was summarised on the back of a napkin and took about as long to play out on screen.

 Two issues are soon apparent.
 Firstly, this drama is based on a web novel, but it cherry picked key scenes and subplots.
-It feels like we are doing a high-level storyboard walkthrough with thin lines connecting the scenes.
+The connective tissues between plots feels weak.

 For instance, the FL in the novel died and soul swapped with a girl from a poorer family.
-This is fundamental to her story arc and eventual growth.
-Our FL didn't die so her history and skill base stays the same.
-It is more a sidestep than a rebirth.
-It fundamentally changed the depth of her struggles.
+This is the foundation of her story arc and eventual growth.
+Our FL didn't die so it is more a sidestep than a do-over.
+It fundamentally altered the depth of her struggles.
+I understand changes are part of adaptation.
+However, this seemed to be the low road.

 Secondly, whatever tracking device the FL is using, I want one!
 Any time the FL is in mortal danger, either the ML or her sifu will come to her rescue.
 It is uncanny.

-A case in point, the BLIND FL "stumbled" up a mountain while being chased by her assailant.
+A case in point, our BLIND female lead "stumbled" up a mountain while being chased.
 Really?
 After falling down a cliff, she is found by her sifu who happens to be tramping there.
+Really?
 The plot armour is next level!

 There are also serious plot holes.
-The FL was forced to take on the identity of her stepbrother, He Ru Fei, since she was a child.
+From a young age, the FL was forced to take on the identity of her stepbrother, He Ru Fei.
 I have nightmares about masks now, just saying.

-Her brother returns at the start of this series.
+Her brother returns at the beginning of this series.
 Pushes her aside unceremoniously and subsumed all her glories and merits.
 He then poisons, blinds and tries to silence her with extreme prejudice.
-That's brotherly love!
+What brotherly love!

 Then this "fake/real" General He arrives in court to accuse the ML's dead father of traitorous acts.
 The man has a different voice, is a head taller than the FL.
-How can the ML not notice that?!
+Nobody notice that?!
+Including those who fought next to her for years.
 That plot hole is big enough to drive a Big White Truck of Doom™ through!

 But wait, there is more!
 The first dozen or so EP has the FL playing Mulan in a training camp.
 We have all the cliché moments.
 They are low hanging fruits.